mulukavak/Hy-MAD-Seismic-Anomaly-Detection/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Important Note
-**This repository contains the source code accompanying a manuscript currently submitted to *Computers & Geosciences*.
+**This repository contains the source code accompanying a manuscript currently submitted.
 The code is provided to assist reviewers and editors in evaluating the reproducibility of the proposed method.**

 ## Overview
 This project implements the **Hy-MAD (Hybrid Median-Absolute-Deviation)** algorithm, a novel approach for detecting seismic anomalies in geoelectric data.
 The algorithm is designed to distinguish between true tectonic anomalies and high-amplitude natural noise (spikes).